Heidelberg West

 Table Chart PROFILE FAQ

 Heidelberg West has 103 active public transport stops, all of which are bus stops.
-These stops are served by 15 different routes that together facilitate 5,613 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 156 meters to the nearest stop.
+These stops are served by 15 different routes that together facilitate 3,530 weekly passenger trips.
+The area's transport accessibility is excellent, with residents typically located just 156 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the primary mode of transportation for 81% of residents, while trains and buses are used by 6% and 5% respectively.
+Vehicle ownership averages one per dwelling, below the regional average.

 Frequently Asked Questions - Transport